vekzz-dev/task-tracker-cli/README.md

 This application was built as a solution for the **Task Tracker** challenge from [roadmap.sh](https://roadmap.sh/projects/task-tracker), with an emphasis on clarity, functionality, and persistence of your to-dos.

+It's developed without using any external frameworks or libraries, keeping the implementation simple and easy to understand.
+Task persistence is handled through file-based storage, not using any database systems.

 ## Features